thelogbox/thelogbox.github.com/_posts/2013-11-5-javascript-functions.md

 ---

-A JS function is named code-block.
+A JavaScript function is named code-block.
 A code block is a group of statements tucked inside a pair of opening and ending curly brace.

 {% highlight javascript %}